Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 The LiteralBasedProvider is a C#/.NET implementation of the *LiteralBasedProvider* Metadata Adapter in [Lightstreamer - Reusable Metadata Adapters - Java Adapters](https://github.com/Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java).
 It extends the <i>MetadataProviderAdapter</i> class (which in turn implements the <i>IMetadataProvider</i> interface).
-It is used in Lightstreamer examples and demos based on the .NET Standard Adapter SDK, in combination with suitable Data Adapters and Clients.
+It is used in Lightstreamer examples and demos based on the [.NET Standard Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote), in combination with suitable Data Adapters and Clients.
-Its binaries are included in the .NET Standard Adapter SDK library.

 <!-- END DESCRIPTION lightstreamer-example-reusablemetadata-adapter-java -->
 <br>

 ## Build

-Note that ready-made libraries, provided within the .NET Standard, already include the binaries for *Lightstreamer.Adapters.Metadata.LiteralBasedProvider*; we can ignore that for a moment.
 If you are testing your own modified version of the LiteralBasedProvider code, take care of changing the namespace name, or, at least, the class name.

 To build your own version of the LiteralBasedProvider binaries, follow these steps: